mortendahl/mortendahl.github.io/_drafts/kalami.md

     | StmtGuessLowerUpperBound of identifier * expression * expression * statement
 ```

 Essentially, the above code defines expressions, conditions, and statements as labelled tuples, such that when we for instance write “4*5” in Kalami then this can be represented in memory as expression `ExprProduct(ExprNumber(4), ExprNumber(5))`.
-We shall later see that in the end a Kalami programme is simply a statement.
+We shall later see that in the end a Kalami program is simply a statement.

 By the way, note the elegance with which we can express an abstract syntax tree in Caml: were we to express the same in Java it would look a lot less intuitive, at least in my experience.
 This is one of the great strengths of Caml, of which there are plenty more when we start evaluating and analysing the abstract syntax tree in later posts.